joomla-projects/gsoc21_core-enhancements/README_GSoC.md

 ### The Flow:
 1. When creating new modules you have to select a workflow and when you save, the default stage under this workflow_id is set as the initial stage of the module.
-2. When editing exiting modules, the workflow transition field is shown instead of the workflow_id field, which works similarly to com_content.
+2. When editing existing modules, the workflow transition field is shown instead of the workflow_id field, which works similarly to com_content.

 #### New Modules: Select Workflow